Advancing gender equity for women and girls through research, education and advocacy

 Come to a casual get-together for members and those interested in our programs and interest groups!
 We will have coffee (and tea) and some early morning goodies.
 Learn about our 501(c)3 Community Action Projects, fun and informative events, actions to advocate for women’s education and pay equity.
 Ask questions of longtime members, reconnect with members you haven’t seen in a while and meet new friends.
 Prospective members are especially welcome!

 Do you want to make a difference in the direction our country is heading?
 Our non-partisan Public Policy group can help!
-We write postcards to encourage infrequent voters in other states–often people of color–to participate in their Congressional primares and elections.
-Last year our Branch wrote 2000 postcards to voters!
+We have an ongoing campaign writing postcards to encourage infrequent voters in other states–often people of color–to participate in their Congressional primares and elections.
+Last year our Branch wrote 3500 postcards to voters!

 Voters who participate in primary elections are more likely to vote in the November general election.
 We’ll be distributing postcard packets soon.
 You can take as few as 10 postcards to write.
 Postage can be donated or provided by AAUW San Jose.
 If you’d like to participate, contact Susan at publicpolicy@aauwsanjose.org .